Eagle Lake Fishing Information

 STONES LANDING: High and dry.

-ROCKY PT: Lake level dropping, Kayaks can make it but small boats should consider launching down at the south end.
+ROCKY PT: Lake level dropping, Kayaks can make it but it's a long paddle over the weeds before finding clearer water.
+Small boats should consider launching down at the south end.

 Note that if you take the CA BOATING COURSE, power loading your boat at ramps is not recommended AT ANY RAMP, ANYWHERE.
 I didn't need to be certified until 2025 but I took the course anyway and have my certification.
 I don't care who you are or how much experience you have, you will learn something.
 The course you have to pass covers ALL bodies of water, ocean, rivers and such as well as all types of watercrafts.
 You have to learn it all in order to pass, you must pass it by 80%.
 I highly recommend getting certified.
 I will know at the ramp whether you're certified.
 If nothing else, take a stormy winter day, take the course, don't just take the test unless you know everything about all bodies of water and all types of boats, sailboats, kayaks and PWC's.
 It's all covered in the course, as well as how alcohol affects are different on the water.
 The course takes a few hours to go through, but I will guarantee you will learn something you didn't know before, no matter how experienced you are!!
 Hopefully once more people are certified, it will prevent accidents and needless confrontations.